Florin0388/Java-practical-example-and-small-projects/README.md

 * 🌍  I'm based in Targoviste Dambovita Romania
 * ✉️  You can contact me at [florin.zugrava@gmail.com](mailto:florin.zugrava@gmail.com)
-* 🧠  I'm learning Java, Python and MySQL database for now.
+* 🧠  I'm learning HTML, CSS, Javascript, Java, Python and MySQL database for now.
 * 🤝  I'm open to collaborating on full time job, internship and interesting projects
 * ⚡  persistent in learning